 For the first time ever this book brings together all the separate fragments of the eider saga, while its popular style and the fact that the book will come out in both Russian and English will make it accessible to the whole world.
 The book will be of interest to anyone connected one way or another to the eider: biologists, farmers, hunters, ecologists, buyers and sellers of eider down items, as well as everyone who is interested in birds and the relationship between Man and Nature.

-In order to track the entire story of the relationship between humans and the eiders the author has looked through over four hundred published and archived sources starting from the 9th century; gathered over 300 archive and modern photographs; participated, for several years, in field work in eider nesting colonies in the Kandalaksha Nature Reserve and on eider farms in Iceland.
-The author has involved about 100 individuals and over 10 museums from Russia, Iceland, Norway, Denmark, Sweden, Israel, USA, Scotland, Finland, Great Britain, France, Greenland, Canada and Estonia in her work to collect and process information, and to select illustrations for the book.
+In order to track the entire story of the relationship between humans and the eiders the author has looked through over five hundred published and archived sources starting from the 9th century; gathered more than 700 archive and modern photographs; participated, for several years, in field work in eider nesting colonies in the Kandalaksha Nature Reserve and on eider farms in Iceland.
+The author has involved over two hundred people and over 10 museums from Russia, Iceland, Norway, Denmark, Sweden, Israel, USA, Scotland, Finland, Great Britain, France, Greenland, Canada and Estonia in her work to collect and process information, and to select illustrations for the book.
 In actual fact the book has become a large international collaboration project.

 The Circumpolar Seabird Expert Group of Conservation of Arctic Flora and Fauna (https://www.caff.is/seabirds-cbird/) and the Russian Society for the Protection and Study of Birds (http://birdsrussia.ru/) found the project relevant, promising, and deserving of all-around support.

 The publication of the book is partly financed by Russian nature protection organisations and private subscribers.
 The author invites international biological and nature protection organisations to participate in the financing of this publication.